 Actually, there is non, besides the stars.
 The island get’s dark at night with limited street lights.
 Take is slow.
 Just because you are on an island, doesn’t mean there isn’t wildlife.

 Would I go back?

-Yes, the island restored my faith in Island Hospitality.
+Yes, the tip of the Door County peninsula restored my faith in Island Hospitality.
 It was a place I even decide dot see what property was for sale there.
 We all had a great time and is the perfect family getaway.